mgkid3310/AWESome/README.md

 **Steam Workshop**

-You can subscribe this addon on Steam Workshop
+You can subscribe to this addon on Steam Workshop

 https://steamcommunity.com/sharedfiles/filedetails/?id=1301399507

 ----------------

-**BI Forum thread**
+**BI Forum Thread**

-For more specific update notes, please visit BI forum thread
+BI forum thread is also available, but updates and responses may be slower

 https://forums.bohemia.net/forums/topic/217012-awesome-aerial-warfare-enhanced-somehow/